JarodBryanCahoon/CellSociety/README.md

 Known bugs, crashes, or problems with the project's functionality
 * Some of the errors with file reading are misdiagnosed, but still addressed.
 * Infinite Grids are not compatible with charts, so the charts are disabled by default.
+* Sometimes when a pop-up window is triggered, it automatically opens two instead of one.

 Any extra features included in the project
 * We researched reflection to make our program more flexible and avoid switch-cases.

 Your impressions of the assignment to help improve it in the future
 * It would have been nice to discuss a separation of back-end and front-end and the trade-offs with getters/setters earlier in the project.
+It was kind of difficult to go back and re-evaluate how you would complete the project assuming that using getters/setters was discouraged, and it would probably be more helpful to understand why that was the case earlier in the course.